 An expense account was overstated

 If the error involved an expense account that was overstated, then the effect of the error caused net income for that period to be understated.
-As a result, retained earnings would have increased less than it should have, thus causing shareholder equity to be less than it should.
+As a result, retained earnings would have increased less than they should have, thus causing shareholder equity to be less than it should.

-To fix this error, the retained earnings account would have to be credited by the amount of the error to reduce the increase due to the error.
+To fix this error, the retained earnings account would have to be credited by the amount of the error to reduce the increase it caused.

 Example 1: